Skip to main contentterm: “API”,

 term: “Consumer”,

-definition: “A Consumer in Kafka is an application that reads data from Kafka topics.”,
+tooltip: “A client application that subscribes to and reads events from Kafka topics.”,

 slug: “consumer”